jacopocav/Maze/README.md

 - If the newly calculated time limit is higher than the current remaining time, it is used as the new limit.
 - Else, remaining time doesn't change.

-This was done to make the game less frustrating and to give them more room for mistakes.
+This was done to make the game less frustrating and to give the player more room for mistakes.